Criminology and Criminal Justice, B.A.

 Students can also volunteer at organizations around St. Louis as the criminology and criminal justice program collaborates with more than 250 social service agencies where students can explore criminology and criminal justice professions with guidance from seasoned experts.

-For students interested in studying abroad there are a wide variety of programs, including a campus located in Madrid, Spain.
+For students interested in studying abroad there are a wide variety of programs, including a campus in Madrid, Spain.

 Careers